 There are two different flavors of recommendation algorithms.

 Collaborative filtering works by analyzing user events.

-First, the user events from the last 30 days are collected.
+First, the user events from the last 30 to 90 days are collected.

 Recommend builds a table with